Hatfield, Hertfordshire

 Hatfield is a town and civil parish in Hertfordshire, England, in the borough of Welwyn Hatfield.
-It had a population of 29,616 in 2001, 39,201 at the 2011 Census, and 41,265 at the 2021 Census.
+It had a population of 29,616 in 2001, 39,201 at the 2011 census, and 41,265 at the 2021 census.
 The settlement is of Saxon origin.
 Hatfield House, home of the Marquess of Salisbury, forms the nucleus of the old town.
-From the 1930s when de Havilland opened a factory until the 1990s when British Aerospace closed it, aircraft design and manufacture employed more people there than any other industry.
+From the 1930s when de Havilland opened a factory, until the 1990s when British Aerospace closed it, aircraft design and manufacture employed more people there than any other industry.
 Hatfield was one of the post-war New Towns built around London and has much modernist architecture from the period.
 The University of Hertfordshire is based there.

-Hatfield lies 20 mi north of London beside the A1(M) motorway and has direct trains to London King's Cross railway station, Finsbury Park and Moorgate.
+Hatfield lies 20 mi north of London beside the A1(M) motorway and has direct trains to London King's Cross railway station, London St Pancras railway station, Finsbury Park and Moorgate.
 There has been a strong increase in commuters who work in London moving into the area.

 In 2022, TV property expert Phil Spencer named Hatfield as the second best place to live for regular commuters to London, based on train times, house prices and the attractions the town has.
+In 2024, World Bucket List named Hatfield as the fifth most boring place in the world.

 History

-Early history
+The name Hatfield derives from the Old English hǣðfeld meaning 'heath field'.